Jeimer Candelario Player Props: Nationals vs. Braves

 Jeimer Candelario At The Plate

-- Candelario is batting .250 with 17 doubles, two triples, seven home runs and 21 walks.
+- Candelario is hitting .250 with 17 doubles, two triples, seven home runs and 21 walks.

-- He has hit a home run in 11.9% of his games this season, and 2.8% of his plate appearances.
+- He has hit a home run in seven games this season (11.7%), homering in 2.7% of his plate appearances.

-- In 27.1% of his games this year, Candelario has had at least one RBI.
-He's picked up more than one in 16.9% and driven in three or more of his team's runs in two contests.
+- Candelario has an RBI in 16 of 60 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in two contests.

+- In 24 of 60 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.